 2.16 It may be necessary to set up a temporary place of safety within the community and/or a central information point.
-The Trustees of Bishopstone Village Hall are willing to make the Village Hall available for such purposes.
+The Village Hall Management Committee (VHMC) are willing to make the Village Hall available for such purposes.
 The hall is warm and has catering, toilet, telephone and internet facilities.
 The Village Hall became an officially designated Rest Centre by Wiltshire Council in 2015.
 As such, it may be used for emergencies that take place outside of the parish.
+In 2021 the VHMC and EPG agreed to a request from Wiltshire and Swindon Local Resilience Forum for the Village Hall to be a designated Contact Hub for the village and other responding bodies such as the emergency services, utilities, local government or third sector bodies in the case of an emergency.
+There is a pack in the hall which provides guidance and resources to set up and run the hall as a Contact Hub.